The First Revival was the first

 as Little Richard picked my strings.

-Then, on a trip, he got plain scared
+Then, on a flight, he got plain scared

 of Sputniks and of burning wings;